 Lake Macquarie City Council Art gallery

-Catch the train to Booragul station (express trains don’t stop here) walk across the part to the crossing, cross the main road and walk down past the roundabout to the lake.
+Catch the train to Booragul station (express trains don’t stop here) walk across the park to the crossing, cross the main road and walk down past the roundabout to the lake.
 Follow the lake path to the right and it will take you to the art gallery (you can take your bike on the train and ride if it’s easier – get off at cockle creek on the way if you don’t like carrying your bike up stairs, but you can’t avoid stairs on the way back unless you can make it to Fassifern station!).